dynatrace-oss/dynatrace-gcp-monitor/docs/HOT_RELOAD.md

 In practice, expect changes to be active within **1–2 polling cycles** after `helm upgrade`, i.e. roughly **60–120 seconds** with default settings.

-For autodiscovery values, the cadence is controlled by `AUTODISCOVERY_QUERY_INTERVAL` (default: 60 seconds).
+For autodiscovery values, the cadence is controlled by `AUTODISCOVERY_QUERY_INTERVAL` (default: 60 minutes).

 ## Failure Handling